braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/creating_custom_content_cards.md

 Content Cards don't have to look like "cards."
 For example, Content Cards can appear as a dynamic banner that persistently displays on your home page or at the top of other designated pages.

 To achieve this, your marketers will create a campaign or Canvas step with an **Banner** type of Content Card.
-Then, set key-value pairs that are appropriate for using [Content Cards as supplemental content.][4].
+Then, set key-value pairs that are appropriate for using [Content Cards as supplemental content.][4]

 ### Message inbox

 Content Cards can be used to simulate a message center.
 In this format, each message is its own card that contains key-value pairs that power on-click UX.
 In the following example, one message directs you to an arbitrary custom view, while another opens to a webview that displays custom HTML.

-#### Example dashboard configuration

 Assign [key-value pairs][5] in the dashboard to the cards you intend to use for your message center.
-For these examples, you would add the key-value pair `class_type` to your dashboard configuration.
 The values of the key-value pairs are arbitrary but should be distinguishable between class types.
 These key-value pairs are the key identifiers that the application looks at when deciding where to go when the user clicks on an inbox message.
+For example, you could add the key-value pair `class_type` to your dashboard configuration.

 {% tabs local %}
 {% tab Arbitrary custom view message (full page) %}